luigiplatania94/RaycastScanner/README.md

 ![](Documentation/Images/Image05.png)

-Once you created the blueprint, go to your Character Bluperint.
+Once you created the blueprint, go to your Character Blueprint.

 On the Components tab, click the Add Component button in the Components window.